tsetliff/web-app-framework/README.md

 * PSR-2 compliant
 * Per environment configuration.
 * PHP 6.4 and PHP 7 compatible.
-* No dependencies outside of core PHP.
 * Easy to debug from end to end.
 I want to hit very little code from the request to the custom logic in the controller.
 * A handful of common simple objects that you can optionally use, I'll decide as I go.
 * REST verbs route.

 ## What this framework does not have
+* Dependencies outside of core PHP.
+* Configuration file parsing.
 * "Magic" as that really just means "Have fun figuring out what I did".
 Assuming you have done some PHP I want you to easily understand what your debugger walks through, no magic.
 If you don't understand something feel free to send me a message.
 * No internal package system though you can add composer.
 The idea is that if your project becomes that big you should probably use something like service oriented architecture to split it up anyway.
 You can however easily pull in libraries with composer.
 * A bunch of other stuff that is common to frameworks, I did this as a quick side project but if you write something extremely light weight I'll consider a pull request.
 I may also add additional objects as I feel that I need to.